microsoft/vision-datasets/README.md

 ### Managing datasets with DatasetHub on cloud storage

-If you are using `DatasetHub` to manage datasets in cloud storage, we recommend zipping (with uncompressed mode) the images into one or multiple zip files before uploading it and update the file path in index files to be like `train.zip@1.jpg` from `train\1.jpg`.
+If you are using `DatasetHub` to manage datasets in cloud storage, we recommend zipping (with uncompressed mode) the images into one or multiple zip files before uploading it and update the file path in index files to be like `train.zip@train/1.jpg` from `train/1.jpg`.
+For coco format, you can specify `"file_name": "train/1.jpg"` and `"zip_file": "train.zip"`.
 You can do it with `7zip` (set compression level to 'store') on Windows or [zip](https://superuser.com/questions/411394/zip-files-without-compression) command on Linux.

 If you upload folders of images directly to cloud storage:

 - you will need to list all images in `"files_for_local_usage"`, which can be millions of entries
 - downloading images one by one (even with multithreading) is much slower than downloading a few zip files

-One more thing is that sometimes when you create a zip file `train.zip`, you might find out that there is only one `train` folder in the zip.
-This will fail the file loading if the path is `train.zip@1.jpg`, as the image is actually at `train.zip@train\1.jpg`.
-It is ok to have this extra layer but please make sure the path is correct.